vempadiP/AirborneSWTestAssignment/README.md

 # AirborneSWTestAssignment

-The Development code is tested through pytest framework
+The Development code is tested for Whitebox testing through pytest framework.